callmekenta/projects/README.md

-# projects
+# Projects
-All of my projects during my school years
+This repo contains all the major/ notable projects that I've done during my school years